 - Diplomacy and assertiveness to persuade and notify employees of safety violations

 - Logical thinking to investigate and anticipate accidents

 The average annual salary of a full-time Work Health and Safety Officer is $66,786.
 This is equal to earning a pay of $29.33 per hour.

 Similar positions like Occupational & Environmental Health Professionals earn close to $35 per hour, depending on your location and experience.

 Jobs for Construction Safety Officers

 Safety professionals can be found in many areas in Australia.
-Click on your state or territory below to search for job vacancies in your location:
+Click on your state or territory below to search for job vacancies for construction safety officer in your location:

-Qualified safety officers typically hold general safety qualifications like the Cert IV WHS plus a range of specialist qualifications in specific areas of safety.
+Qualified safety officers and safety specialists typically hold general safety qualifications like the Cert IV WHS plus a range of specialist qualifications in specific areas of safety.

 Everyone wants to return home safely at the end of each day, which is why safety training for a safety officer is very important.